C++98 OOP: Deep Dive into Classes and Objects

 printf("Temperature: %.1f C\n", temp);

 There is a widely recognized programming guideline in C++: all member functions that do not modify the object's state should be declared as const.
-This is not mandatory, but if you don't do it, others using your class will encounter various frustrations like "this is clearly a read operation, so why won't the compiler allow it?"—because someone might hold your object through a const reference (such as when passing it as a function parameter), at which point only const member functions can be called.
+This is not mandatory, but if you fail to do so, your class will encounter various frustrations for users—such as "why does the compiler prevent me from reading this?"—because others may hold your object via a const reference (for example, when passing it as a function argument), at which point they can only call const member functions.

-If, when designing a class, a member function "looks like it should just be reading data," but you forget to add const, your users will find that they cannot call this "obviously read-only" function when they pass the object to a function accepting a const reference.
-This kind of error is particularly insidious, because the cause is not at the call site, but at the class definition—and the error message is often just "discards qualifiers," which a beginner would have no idea how to interpret.
+If you are designing a class and a member function "seems like it should just read data," but you forget to add const, your users will find that they cannot call this "read-only" function when passing the object to a function accepting a const reference.
+This error is particularly insidious because the cause lies not at the call site, but in the class definition—and the error message is often just "discards qualifiers," which leaves beginners completely bewildered.

-My recommendation is: make it a habit—after writing each member function, ask yourself "does this function need to modify the object?"
+My advice is: make it a habit—after writing each member function, ask yourself, "Does this function need to modify the object?"
 If the answer is no, add const immediately.

-A friend (friend) is a mechanism provided by C++ that allows you to actively break encapsulation boundaries—letting an external function or external class access the private and protected members of the current class.
+A friend is a mechanism provided by C++ that allows you to actively break encapsulation boundaries—granting an external function or external class access to the current class's private and protected members.

 class SensorData {